nkabbara/nkabbara.github.io/now.md

 <img src="assets/keyboard-voyager.JPG" alt="Voyager Keyboard">

-Update (2025/10/09): I have 10 more letters to memorize!
+Update (2025/10/22): I have <a href="https://www.keybr.com/profile/82hl9uj">8 more letters</a> to memorize!
 My plan is to switch all my keyboards to graphite before the end of the year and get to 40wpm at 97% accuracy.

 <img src="assets/graphite-progress.png" alt="Graphite Progress">